 As a fan of SQL and relational databases, I often use SQLite in my programs (or PostgreSQL if it’s big or serious enough).
-Contributing to GNU Recutils I’ve experienced that human-editable text databases can be more useful, like for my bookmarks database (while I initially wanted better performance than in SQLite-based browser code).
+Contributing to GNU Recutils I’ve experienced that human-editable text databases can be more useful.
 During a GSOC project, I’ve also learned how to implement a btree index and gained API design experience that probably makes my newer programs easier to debug and test.

 I use GNU Emacs for most of my text editing activities (including email), although I have never found a problem there motivating me to contribute.

 Digital typography is one of my rarely practiced interests.
 I like the idea of Metafont and I have used it for some projects, although I haven’t designed any fonts worthy of publication.